BLUE HORIZON, BOOK 4

 The Border collie lapped from her cup and gave her mate’s sister a smile.
 “Miracles do happen,” she repeated.
 “Considering the injuries I received during my fight with the Kastan assassin during the Siilv War, Merlin and I were never sure I’d be able to have puppies.”

 “Yes, I remember,” Shannon replied quietly.
-“Your wounds were pretty severe.”
+“Your wounds were pretty severe.
+I’m glad to know your fears were not realized.”

-Shannon chuckled.
-“It took him long enough,” she replied.
 “You two have known one another for what… half your lives together?”
+Shannon asked, breaking the momentary silence.

 “Speaking of horizons,” Shannon said, “are you ready for a whole houseful of guests?
 The Blue Horizon should be here this evening.”